 His compositions include: Rhapsody for Violin & Piano, Three Songs for Tenor, Concert Suite for Violin and Piano, Tableaux de Concert for Violin & Piano, Fantasy and Fugue for String Quartet, Mystical Images for Tenor, Violin, Viola, Cello, Guitar and Harpsichord, Symphonies Nos.
 1, 2 and 3, Concerto for Violin and Orchestra, Fantasy on three songs from “West Side Story” (Bernstein), Six Rhapsodies for Violin and Chamber Ensemble, Metamorphoses for Ten Brass Soloists, Sonata for Violin and Piano and Romance for Two Violins.
 He has also written cadenzas for the Mozart Concerto in G, the Beethoven Violin Concerto and the Brahms Violin Concerto and produced an orchestral version of George Enescu’s “Konzertstück” for viola and piano.

-The Violin concerto was composed in 1969 and finished on 22 April 1969.
-The world premiere took place on 04 October 1973 in London with the New Philharmonia Orchestra under Adrian Boult and with the composer as the soloist.
+The Violin concerto was composed in the time span of a decade and finished in 1969.
+Desmond Bradley mainly focussed on his career as a violin soloist in the 1960s and composed music only in his leisure time.
+A first version of the Violin concerto was finished in 1965 and premiered on 25 September 1965 with Desmond Bradley (violin), the London Festival Orchestra under Adrian Boult (conductor) at the Isleworth Grammar School in London.
+It seems that Desmond Bradley revised this early version because the final score is dated 22 April 1969.
+The world premiere of the final version took place on 04 October 1973 in London with the New Philharmonia Orchestra under Adrian Boult and with the composer as the soloist.
 A few years later there was a second performance with the Queensland Symphony Orchestra under Omri Hadari and again with Desmond Bradley performing the solo part.
-Beside these two performances the violin concerto remains unnoticed although this composition is among the most brilliant and most beautiful violin concertos of the 20th century and for that part of my exclusive and precious list of outstanding violin concertos (see my complete recommendation list here)!
+Beside these two performances (or three, how one count it) the violin concerto remains unnoticed although this composition is among the most brilliant and most beautiful violin concertos of the 20th century and for that part of my exclusive and precious list of outstanding violin concertos (see my complete recommendation list here)!

 A full score of the violin concerto can be downloaded below free of charge!